-You may need surgery if your doctor finds that the aneurysm has become dangerously enlarged.
-A surgeon can neutralize an aneurysm by inserting a clip that cuts off blood flow to the affected area.
+You may need surgery if your doctor finds that the aneurysm has become big enough to be dangerous.
+A surgeon can treat it by inserting a clip that cuts off blood flow to the affected area.

-How Can I Prevent an Aneurysm?
+How Can I Prevent One?

 The most important thing you can do to prevent aneurysms is to control your blood pressure.